 Yes, the independent adviser appointed can be the same party.
-The said independent adviser must comply with the relevant requirements under Rules 10.08 (Related Party Transaction) and 10.11A (Major Disposal) of the ACE LR.
+However, the said independent adviser must be a person who is appropriate to give competent independent advice under the Take-Overs and Mergers Code and comply with the relevant requirements under Rules 10.08 (Related Party Transaction) and 10.11A (Major Disposal) of the ACE LR.